Shakti-Hexate/website-blocker/README.md

 # website-blocker
 Python script to block websites
-This python script can block and block websites by manipulating the host file which is present at : C:\Windows\System32\drivers\etc\hosts
+This python script can block and unblock websites by manipulating the host file which is present at : C:\Windows\System32\drivers\etc\hosts
 Created the GUI window by using TKinter module

 Note :